blockscout-dev/fdsdffsd/README.md

 Vesting
 ```

-The Genesis token is therefore best understood as a **living technical demonstration** of the Pons V2 architecture.
+The Genesis token is therefore best understood as a:

+> **Living technical demonstration of the Pons V2 architecture.**

 It is not intended to introduce a new utility token.